 Financing contracts limited to 20 years or less; improvements must display a positive economic benefit over the life of the contract.

 Generally speaking, your energy bills will decrease significantly after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Concord, the average amount someone can save is $1,251 per year.
-With net metering programs offered by many utilities, you could ultimately make a profit from your system once the payback period passes.
+With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.